OpenPrograms/Fingercomp-Programs/libaevent/README.md

 * Priorities system.
 * The event system is *local*, which means you can have multiple event engines running simulateously, and the events *won't* interfere with other engines.
 * Events are classes.
-* Events are *cancellable*, cancelling an event makes it not to go any further.
+* Events are *cancellable*, cancelling one makes it not to go any further.

 ## Using the library
 The library returns an `Engine` *class*, which has to be initialized.
 Generally you'll need to do something like this (note the parentheses at the end):

 ```lua
 local EvEngine = require("aevent")()
 ```